kirame09/sparkpost-api-documentation/INTERNAL-CONTRIBUTING.md

 There are 3 repos used to manage our API docs:

 - [sparkpost-api-documentation-DEV][dev-repo]: This is a private repo for staging unpublished documentation updates.
-When changes are ready for publication, they are pushed from here to the upstream public repo.
+When changes are ready for publication, they are pushed from here to the public repo.
 - [sparkpost-api-documentation][public-repo]: This is a public repo for tracking community-related issues and contributions.
 The published API docs are built from this repo.
 - [developers.sparkpost.com][devhub-repo]: This is the DevHub repo which contains the final rendered API docs.
 It's a Jekyll-based static site served from S3.

 ## How The Docs Are Published

 1. An editor pushes changes to the public repo master branch.
-1. Public repo TravisCI process:
+1. Public repo TravisCI process ([builds visible here](https://travis-ci.org/SparkPost/sparkpost-api-documentation)):
   1. TravisCI renders the docs into the DevHub with a call to `grunt static`
   1. TravisCI commits the new docs to the DevHub repo `develop` branch
   1. TravisCI updates the Algolia search index with the updated docs content
-1. DevHub repo TravisCI process:
+1. DevHub repo TravisCI process ([builds visible here](https://travis-ci.org/SparkPost/developers.sparkpost.com)):
   1. Generates the DevHub using Jekyll
   1. Deploys the DevHub (including API docs) to S3 for public consumption.